 Then without any warning, my family faced an unexpected challenge in 2006 that became our most difficult test yet.
 In March, our oldest daughter Sarah, developed what began as an innocent cough during her sophomore year of college.
 The school physician prescribed several medications, but nothing offered relief.
-An appointment during spring break with the family physician revealed an abnormal growth in her lungs.
-After several days of arduous testing, Non-Hodgkin’s Large Type B Cell Lymphoma was revealed.
+An appointment during spring break with our family physician revealed an abnormal growth in her lungs.
+After several days of arduous testing, Non-Hodgkin’s Large Type B Cell Lymphoma was diagnosed.

 It was an aggressive cancer, but the doctor’s words of encouragement and options for treatment were reassuring.
 Sarah had an excellent oncologist and medical staff working on her behalf as well as a tremendous support group of family, church and friends.
 It was a stressful journey, but we were rewarded with amazing news after five exhausting months.
-In what can only be explained as a miracle, Sarah was in remission and released to return for her junior year.
+In what can only be explained as a miracle, Sarah was in remission and released for her junior year.

 During her treatment, Race For Brazil was the last thought on my mind.
 After Sarah received a clean bill of health, the work for an October race was jump-started.
 As our plans unfolded, the name did not seem to fit because Sarah had crossed the finish line in the “race” of her life.
 My daughter’s life was saved because others had donated their time and resources to advance cancer research so she could beat Lymphoma.